rfshelley/Documentation/ratelimits/index.rst

 Ways to avoid hitting rate limits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A common cause for exceeding the 250 executions within 60 seconds limit is excessive subscriptions that might result in an infinite loop of events.
-For example, subscribing to an “on” and “off” event and the “on” command triggers the “off” event and vice versa - leading to a never-ending chain of event handlers being called.
+For example, subscribing to an “on” and “off” Event and the “on” command triggers the “off” Event and vice versa - leading to a never-ending chain of event handlers being called.
 It is also possible that a SmartApp that subscribes to a very large number of particularly “chatty” devices may run into this limit.
 Making sure that your SmartApp subscriptions are not excessive in number will help avoid hitting the rate limit.

-Similarly, a Device Handler may exceed Rate Limit when it sends many commands to one device by receiving a large number of event subscriptions (if that doesn’t first hit the limit for SmartApps).
+Similarly, a Device Handler may exceed Rate Limit when it sends many commands to one device by receiving a large number of Event subscriptions (if that doesn’t first hit the limit for SmartApps).
 For example, DLNA players that are extremely chatty, or devices that bind to frequently changing energy/power values may also encounter this limit.
 Ensure that your Device Handler does not issue too many commands to one single device in a single 60-second time window.

 ----